In 2022 do we still need so many icons and how can we make them accessible with aria labels

 Do we still need to use so many icons in 2022?

-Around 2015, in the web design world, we all got very excited about using the latest Font Awesome icons.
+Around 2015, in the web builder design world, we all got very excited about using the latest Font Awesome icons.
 I recall there were around 450 of them to start with, and we were perfectly willing to overlook their blocky appearance and the fact than many were different sizes and not all were lined up as well as they could be.
-New versions with 1000’s of icons appeared, F5, F6, etc., with more attention to the details, but it is still those, some would say blocky FA4 symbols that many web designers still use today.
-They are used mainly because their page builder software still uses them or because they can be added into code with relative ease and avoid the need to sign up to a Pro level monthly recurring icon service.
+New versions with 1000’s of icons appeared over time as F5, F6, etc., with more attention to the details, but it is still those, blocky FA4 symbols that many web designers still use today.
+They are used mainly because their page builder software uses them or because they can be added into code with relative ease and avoid the need to sign up to a Pro level monthly recurring icon service.

 However, just because we can add an icon, doesn’t mean that it is good practice or even the best thing to do, and it might confuse the page visitor if they don't recognise the icon.
 Some icons certainly make sense such as many of the social media services, such as the Instagram icon.
 Adding an Instagram icon to a page makes sense because any user of Instagram will recognise the Icon.
 If a user doesn't recognise Instagram, they wil almost certainly not understand what it is even if it was written as Instagram.
 There is little need to add the text “Instagram” alongside the icon and take up additional screen space.
 Similarly for Twitter, TikTok, etc..